-Policy on Code of Business Ethics and Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 operations, responsibility for delivery of results, accountability for the outcomes of our actions, participation in ethical business practices and being responsive to the needs of our people and society.
+Policy on Code of Business Ethics and Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013

+The Company places importance in the way its business is conducted and the way each employee performs his/ her duties.
+The Company encourages transparency in all its operations, responsibility for delivery of results, accountability for the outcomes of our actions, participation in ethical business practices and being responsive to the needs of our people and society.
 The Company has adopted the Sterling and Wilson Code on Business Ethics Policy ("Code") setting out the guiding fundamentals for the organization to conduct its business.
 The Code provides for the matters related to governance, compliance, ethics and other matters.